th7mo/th7mo.com/dotfiles.md

 > This might be replaced with a [git](git.md) `--bare` repository using a worktree implementation.

 Dotfiles are files prefixed with a dot `.`.
-They are hidden by default on UNIX-based operating systems.
+They are hidden by default on Unix-based operating systems.
 Dotfiles are used to store any type of configuration.
 All the user configuration is stored in dotfiles somewhere in or under the `~/` home directory.
 A lot of applications store their configuration in the `~/.config/` directory.